-L.J.
-Collier and Marquise Blair looked at home last week, but will need to prove it again this week
+Seahawks’ L.J.
+Collier and Marquise Blair looked at home last week but must prove it again Sunday night

 One game hardly a season makes.

-But as Carroll a comment Carroll made of Blair undoubtedly applies as well to Carroll: “I’m really glad he had the opportunity to get out and get a lot of chances.
+But a comment Carroll made of Blair undoubtedly also applies to Collier: “I’m really glad he had the opportunity to get out and get a lot of chances.
 It’s going to help us down the road.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.